-Dealings for discretionary clients by fund managers connected with an offeror or the offeree company, unless they are exempt fund managers, may be relevant (see Rule 21.6).
+Dealings by discretionary fund managers and principal traders which are connected with an offeror or the offeree company will be treated in accordance with Rule 21.6.

 20. Employee benefit trusts

 The Executive must be consulted in advance of any proposed acquisition of new or existing shares if the aggregate holdings of the directors, any other shareholders acting, or presumed to be acting, in concert with any of the directors and the trustees of an employee benefit trust ("EBT") will, as a result of the acquisition, equal or exceed 30% of the voting rights or, if already exceeding 30% will increase further.
 The Executive must also be consulted in any case where a shareholder (or group of shareholders acting, or presumed to be acting, in concert) holds 30% or more (but not more than 50%) of the voting rights and it is proposed that an EBT acquires shares.